xfantasyx/OpenUSD/docs/spec_usdpreviewsurface.rst

   interpreted; this "translucent or masked" behavior is common in engines and renderers, and makes the UsdPreviewSurface easier to interchange.
-It does imply, however, that it is not possible to faithfully recreate a glassy/translucent material that also provides an opacity-based mask... so no single-polygon glass leaves.
+It does imply, however, that it is not possible to faithfully recreate a translucent material that also provides an opacity-based mask... so no single-polygon translucent leaves.

 .. _updateior: